hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 }
 ```

-Here, `<uri>` is the URI of a test suite content RFC--the information that's
+Here, `<uri>` is the URI of a test suite content HIPE--the information that's
 requested is, _Please tell me your interop profile for suite X_, where X is
 identified by URI.